faiton713/ABCDdataset/README.md

 ## Download
+IMPORTANT -- Please read the [Terms of Service](https://github.com/faiton713/ABCDdataset/blob/master/License.md) before downloading the ABCD dataset.
-IMPORTANT -- Please read the [Terms of Use](https://github.com/faiton713/ABCDdataset/blob/master/License.md) before downloading the ABCD dataset.
+IMPORTANT -- Please read the [Terms of Use](https://github.com/faiton713/ABCDdataset/blob/master/LICENSE.md) before downloading the ABCD dataset.

 The dataset can be downloaded from [here](https://data.airc.aist.go.jp/ABCDdataset/ABCDdataset.zip) (2.1GB).
 Or type the following in the terminal: